 contact the MLA convention office immediately (email@example.com) so that

 convention attendees can be informed of the cancellation.
 Organizers should also

 inform all the session participants of the cancellation.

 Calls for papers may be submitted online at

-The 129th MLA Annual Convention will take place in
+The 130th MLA Annual Convention will take place

-the 2014 convention in Chicago will be available on the MLA Web site in
+for the 2015 convention in Vancouver will be available on the MLA Web site in